shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

-   I will introduce by three parts.
+   I will tell about Sphinx by three parts.
    Introduction, Demonstration and Case studies.

 .. s6:: effect slide